Physician Assistant Studies, M.S.

 - Academic record that includes a strong emphasis on science and mathematics

 - Minimum grade of B- in all prerequisite courses, which may be taken up to two times to achieve the required score.
 Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferrable to NYIT.

-- You must have no more than two outstanding prerequisites by the application deadline; and only one of the two outstanding courses may be completed in the final spring semester.
+- You must have no more than four outstanding prerequisites by the application deadline; only two of the four outstanding courses may be completed in the final spring semester.